 The initiator is a passive, LF transmitter.
 Each initiator is controlled by the TPMS module and provides an auto-location feature to identify tire positions on the vehicle.
 The TPMS module energizes each initiator in turn using LF drivers.
-The corresponding tire low pressure sensor detects the resulting LF transmission and responds by modifying a mode status bit within the RF transmission.
-This data is received by the TPMS module through the external antenna.
+The corresponding tire low pressure sensor detects the resulting LF transmission and responds by modifying the mode status within the RF transmission.
+This data is received by the TPMS module through the external RF receiver.
 The module then determines which sensor is transmitting and its location on the vehicle.

-Tire low pressure sensor
+Tire low Pressure Sensor